 Happy Monday, readers!
 In recognition of the work week starting yet again, today's song is a piece from the Industrial Workers of the World.
 "The Preacher and the Slave", also called "Long-Haired Preachers", was written by union organizer and later martyr Joe Hill in 1911.
 The song was written during a period of conflict between the anti-capitalist IWW and the Salvation Army, which opposed the union's leftist goals.
 In some cases, bosses opposed to the IWW's message would even send in Salvation Army bands to drown out agitators and speakers.
 This song is one of several parodying the Salvation Army's hymns- in this case, the song "In the Sweet By and By", written in 1868 by S. Fillmore Bennett and Joseph P Webster.
+The following rendition is by Utah Phillips, the late famous folk singer, Wobbly, and co-founder of the Catholic Workers' Joe Hill House of Hospitality in Salt Lake City.

 This rendition is by Blake Hutchings, a UK-based singer/songwriter